hx259/qXem/_posts/2023-06-25-IntSymmetry.md

 \end{align}
 $$

-during which we applied the following symmetry operations:
+during which we applied P1, and/or P2+P3.

-- Interchange of electron 1 and 2 (permutation P1)
-- Interchange of orbital indices on electron 1 (permutation P2)
-- Interchange of orbital indices on electron 2 (permutation P3)

 Note that in general case P2 and P3 must be applied simultaneously, resulting a complex conjugate.

 ### Two-Electron Integrals: Real Orbital Basis